aryapandit200408/Verilog_for_BETCE/README.md

 ### Research Prospects
-If you aspire to pursue research in the digital design domain, this is a great time to explore intermediate-level projects.
+If you aspire to pursue research in the digital design domain, this is a great time to explore research projects.
 Here are some potential paths you can consider<ul>
    <li> Exploring FPGAs
    <ul>
       <li> Digital Signal Processing Applications on FPGA </li>